PayMCP/paymcp/README.md

 - ✅ Add `@price(...)` decorators to your MCP tools to enable payments
 - 🔁 Choose between different payment flows (elicit, progress, dynamic_tools, etc.)
-- 🔌 Built-in support for major providers ([see list](#supported-providers)) — plus a pluggable interface to add your own.
+- 🔌 Built-in support for major providers ([see list](#supported-providers)) — plus a pluggable interface for custom providers.
 - ⚙️ Easy integration with `FastMCP` or other MCP servers